 Before getting into Italian phrases, let’s look at the language itself.
 The Italian alphabet consists of 21 letters and uses Roman characters.
 Unlike English, the letters j, k, w, x and y do not exist in Italian.
 You might see them used in some words, which means they were borrowed from other languages.
 You’re likely to see chilo as opposed to “kg” for kilograms when shopping for produce.
 These days, Italians frequently use some English words, like Facebook and okay in their vocabulary.

 In addition to the 65 million native speakers in Italy, Italian is one of the official languages spoken in Switzerland.
 San Marino and Vatican City also use Italian.
 It is also the second most spoken language in Argentina.
-Italian is also the second language of many immigrants all over the world including the US, Canada and Australia.
+Italian is also the second language of many immigrants worldwide, including the US, Canada and Australia.

 Italian pronunciation is simple once you know what sounds go with specific letters.
 The vowels are common in Italian and sound very melodic.
 “A” sounds like a in cat whereas the “E” and “O” pronunciation varies between open or closed depending on the word.
 “I” sounds more like ee in meet and “U” sounds like u in rule.